VirtusLab/git-machete/docs/source/cli_help/status.rst

     (e.g. `Alacritty <https://github.com/alacritty/alacritty>`_), you can add an extra space between ``└─`` and ``branch name`` by setting ``git config machete.status.extraSpaceBeforeBranchName true``.

-    For example, by default it's:
+    For example, by default the status is displayed as:

     .. code-block::